 Our Role in Alexandria City Government

-GIS is a Division of the Department of Planning and Zoning.
+GIS is a Division of the Planning and Zoning Department.
 The GIS Division is responsible for identifying geographic mapping and analysis needs for the City.
 Coordination with many city departments, such as Real Estate, Planning & Zoning, Police, Fire, and Transportation & Environmental Services, ensures that geographic data is maintained consistently from a single source.
-Some examples of this successful coordination include the conversion of hard copy tax maps into digital parcels, analyzing population shifts for the redistricting of the Alexandria Public School Board, and development of interactive mapping applications such as a snow mapping application that provides the ability to track the City’s snow removal activities in times of snowfall events.
+Some examples of this successful coordination include the conversion of hard copy tax maps into digital parcels, analyzing population shifts for the redistricting of the Alexandria Public School Board, and development of interactive mapping applications such as a snow mapping application that provides the ability to track the City's snow removal activities in times of snowfall events.

 GIS 5 Year Strategic Plan